Your Freelance SEO Content Writer for Hire

 4. SERP Analysis

-I’ll also make notes on a few other things:
+I’ll also make notes on the following:

 • How competitors structured and formatted their content